grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### Surfaced)

 The _Prospect_ rose slowly.
-It tilted a little on one axis, then the other, as Percy adjusted the trim of the tanks.
-But the boat rose straight up, more or less, since they did not have the motors running and it was being lifted by buoyancy alone.
+It tilted a little on one axis, then the other, as Percy adjusted the trim of the tanks and compensated for the damage to the main ballast tanks.
+But the boat rose straight up, more or less, since the motors were not running and it was being lifted by buoyancy alone.

-Percy and Hemi watched the depth gauge slowly roll itself backwards, up past their test depth, up into what Percy would normally consider safe operating depth, then periscope depth, and then the sail broke through the surface.
-Those in the crew quarters could feel the boat bob like a cork to the surface, and they let out a small cheer that echoed to the control room from the depths of the boat.
+Percy and Hemi watched the depth gauge slowly roll itself backwards, up past their test depth, up into what Percy would normally consider safe operating depth, then periscope depth --- and then the sail broke through the surface.
+Those in the crew quarters could feel the boat bob like a cork, and they let out a small cheer that echoed to the control room from the depths of the boat.
 They arrived moments later at the bottom of the ladder to the control room, obviously expecting to go out on deck.

 At first, Percy was not even going to think about allowing that.
 Years of experience had reinforced the routine that the first action on surfacing a sub was to scan around with the periscope, if not the radar.
 There was always a chance that the only safe move would be to dive right back down.
-But she fought back this instinct: there was nothing on the surface that could be more dangerous than attempting to dive her damaged boat again.
+But this time there could be nothing on the surface that was more dangerous than attempting to dive her damaged boat again.
 She looked down at her crew --- minus Chips --- and waved them up through the control room.

 Owen, with his scrawny youthful energy, led the way.
 He charged up the ladder, struggled with the tightly closed and somewhat rusted hatch-seal wheel for a moment before squeaking it open, and pushed the hatch up with a pop as the slight variation in pressure equalized.

 Daylight poured down through the hatch into the control room below.
-With it came cool air in motion.
-It was air that smelled of the open sea instead of the stench of warm human bodies, oil, and diesel exhaust.
+With it came cool air in motion, and the ripe stench of fresh air.
 The crew followed Owen out onto the bridge of the sail.

 It was a cool, breezy day.
 Gray clouds hung low overhead, and there was a mild chop on the water.
-Owen hopped over the fairing and down the rungs on the side of the sail to the main deck, where he ran up and down, shrieking like a small child.
+Owen hopped over the fairing and down the rungs on the side of the sail to the main deck.
+He ran up the length of the deck, shrieking like a small child.

-After a few minutes of just enjoying the surface air, Percy got back to the situation at hand.
+After a few minutes of just enjoying the view, Percy got back to the situation at hand.
 "Hemi, you were looking at the charts: who controls this part of the surface these days?" she asked.

 "Hmm.
 Perhaps the Western Federated Provinces?
 At least, they did the last time I looked at a Territorial Authorities map.
 But that was more than a year ago."

-"Those assholes are bad fucking news, and have no tolerance for surface transports --- even ones that have papers," put in Bastian.
-"We should not stay here."
+"Western Federated?
+Those assholes are bad fucking news --- no tolerance at all for surface transports --- even ones that have papers," put in Bastian.
+"We shouldn't stay here."

 "We would be on our way right fucking now...if we had any fuel or power," Percy said.
 "That lovely sound you hear of gentle waves smacking against our hull is the sound of a ship not moving.
 We're dead in the water, and we're still a bit fucked, folks."

 "Owen!" she called down to the deck, "come back up here.
 We have to get back to work."
 As he ran over and climbed back up the side of the sail, she laid out their next steps.
-"Hemi, get down to the navigation chart and see if there's a hope of any place we could limp to with what little  charge we have left on the battery.
+"Hemi, get down to the navigation chart and see if there's a hope of any place we could limp to with what little charge we have remaining on the battery.

-"Bastian, get on the radio and see if you can raise anyone on the Independent Operators frequency.
+"Bastian, get on the radio and see if you can raise anyone on the Independent Operators Frequency.
 Maybe we'll get extraordinarily lucky and find some help from someone who won't ask too many questions."

-"Or try to sink us," Bastian added.
+"Or try to fucking sink us," Bastian added.

 "Ya.
 If you do raise anyone, for fuck's sake don't talk to them --- don't tell them _anything_.
 Just come get me and I'll try to gauge their reliability myself."